Relive the days of the blue plate special with a hot open faced sandwich. This classic sandwich gets a vegan makeover with seitan and gravy.

 Pull out any seitan, gravy, and mashed potatoes from the refrigerator & reheat.

-Any kind of bread works for a hot open faced sandwich.
+Bread: Any kind of bread works for a hot open faced sandwich.
 I use the whole grain slices that I typically have on hand for sandwiches.
-(You can see my preferred bread on my list of favorite Trader Joe’s vegan products.)

 However, you could easily go with white bread for the nostalgia factor.
 Sourdough would also be nice here.